instnt-inc/instnt-react-js/README.md

 ```sh
 npm i @instnt/instnt-react-js
 ```
 This process should only take a few moments.
-Once complete, import Instnt's React Form component:
+Once complete, import Instnt's React Workflow component:

 ```jsx
 import { InstntSignUp } from '@instnt/instnt-react-js'
 ```
-InstntSignUp imports a boilerplate Instnt form with the following fields:
+InstntSignUp imports a boilerplate Instnt workflow with the following fields:

 * Email Address
 * First Name